corynthian/arx/language/framework/arx/doc/validator.md

 ## Resource `OwnerCapability`

-Capability that represents ownership and can be used to control the validator and the associated tower.
+Capability that represents ownership and can be used to control the validator.
 Having this be separate from the signer for the account that the validator resources are hosted at allows modules to have control over a validator.

 <pre><code><b>struct</b> <a href="validator.md#0x1_validator_OwnerCapability">OwnerCapability</a> <b>has</b> store, key